St. Kevin's Boys F.C.: Intermediate football

+On 13 September 2016, the club's new 7650 m2 floodlit all-weather pitch, located at St Aidan's School, was opened by President Michael D Higgins.

+In August 2019, the club completed an upgrade to the 891 sq/m artificial turf pitch at Shanowen Road.
+In June 2025, another all-weather pitch was developed on Larkhill Road.

 Bohemians & national underage leagues

-The introduction of new national underage leagues by the FAI in 2017 dramatically altered the landscape for underage football.
+The introduction of new national underage leagues by the Football Association of Ireland (FAI) in 2017 dramatically altered the landscape for underage football.
 By November 2017, St. Kevin's Boys had entered into a five-year deal with Bohemians.
 The arrangement would see the two clubs enter joint teams into the Under-13 and Under-15 national leagues after a compensation agreement was reached.
 This followed similar partnerships agreed between League of Ireland clubs and schoolboy clubs in advance of the first full national Under-15 league season beginning in March 2018.
 The arrangement extended to the Under-13 league when the season commenced in March 2019.
 By 2020, the partnership had extended to the Under-17s with the joint team labelled 'Bohs-SKB'.
 In July 2022, Bohemians notified St. Kevin's that they would end their exclusive partnership when the deal expired in 2023.
 In February 2024, the clubs announced a new deal covering their Under-13 and Under-14 teams.

+Modern era

+In April 2024, St. Kevin's won the FAI Youth Cup for the first time in their history.
+They beat Pike Rovers 3–0 at Whitehall Stadium to secure the 2023–24 title.
+In July 2026, the club announced that they would not enter a team in the Leinster Senior League for the 2026–27 season.